 With Montserrat Gascón, in 2018 they premiered the recital Voices of Wood and Crystal with a fortepiano and a crystal flute, both original instruments from the 19th century.

 She has published her poetry book Soc una projecció pòstuma at Ultramarina Creations (2018).

 In 2019 she has been invited at the Geelvinck International Fortepiano Festival in Holland, where she has given several solo piano recitals and a lecture-recital at the Sixth International Geelvinck Fortepiano Symposium.

 In February 2020 the Music Museum of Barcelona and the Muzio Clementi Association of Barcelona had organized the Clementi Days with several activities and an exhibition: “Muzio Clementi, The Father of the Pianoforte.
 Confluences with Beethoven”.
 Marina Rodríguez is the curator.
 Among other events they have invited Dr. David Rowland to give a lecture.
-She is currently giving the recital “Beethoven and the Musicians in London”.
+She is currently giving the recital “Beethoven and the Musicians of London” accompanied by an exhibition.